 My father, at 90 years old, is at the end of his life and can no longer do, what the health care industry calls, “the activities of daily living”.
-Dad can not walk unassisted; needs to be catheterized to pee; needs someone to wipe him after going to the bathroom; needs help dressing and getting up or down from a chair; needs to be held while he walks so that he does not fall.
+Dad can not walk unassisted; needs to be catheterized to urinate; needs someone to wipe him after going to the bathroom; needs help to dress and getting up or down from a chair; needs to be held while he walks so that he does not fall.
 The last activity of daily living which he still can do is to feed himself, but even that function is rapidly fading.
 He is sleeping fifteen to eighteen hours a day.
 The one good thing about this part of his life is that he is not in pain and seems happy.

 My mother, at 89 years of age, is the primary caregiver.
 Trying to get appropriate care for my dad is stressful and exhausting.
 Last night the agency that sent the overnight home health aid notified her at the last minute that he had to leave at 5 AM this morning rather than his normal 8 AM.
 My mother woke up at 7 AM, only to find my father sitting on the commode next to his bed.
-Somehow he had gotten himself out of bed and onto the commode, but had soiled his pants in the process.
-It should not fall to my 89 year old mother to try and get this man back in bed and cleaned up.
-She somehow got him back in bed, but left him soiled for another half an hour until the daytime home health aid arrived.
+Somehow he had gotten himself out of bed and onto the commode but had soiled his pants in the process.
+It should not fall to my 89-year-old mother to try and get this man back in bed and cleaned up.
+She somehow got him back in bed but left him soiled for another half an hour until the daytime home health aid arrived.

 My two brothers and their families are visiting for the holidays and we all decided to go out to lunch.
 The home health aid put my father in my car.
-At the restaurant it fell to me to move him from the car to the wheelchair and back again after lunch.
+At the restaurant, it fell to me to move him from the car to the wheelchair and back again after lunch.
 Dad was a dead weight and could not follow any instructions.
 After lunch, I wheeled him to the car, locked the wheelchair a foot from the car door, and tried to stand him up.
 He could barely stand and could not move his feet to get to the twelve inches from the car to the wheelchair.
 I had to give him a bear hug and lift and turn him to get him into the car.

 The dilemma is this.
 My father could receive more consistent care in a facility, but he would also not last long there.
-At home my mother is stitching together round the clock care through two different agencies.
+At home, my mother is stitching together round the clock care through two different agencies.
 She is the person keeping track of the schedules of who comes and goes.
 It is exhausting.

 This is a story of my mom and dad but it is also the story of the health care crisis in the United States: the fractured, non-functional, health care systems that we navigate with great difficulty.
-Caring for an elder parent at home should be much easier and with a greater continuity of care.
+Caring for an elder parent at home should be much easier and with greater continuity of care.